U.S. appeals court again blocks Biden debt-relief program

 U.S. Appeals Court Blocks Debt-Relief Program

-Eighth Circuit panel, acting with “great care,” unanimously imposes preliminary injunction, ruling that states have standing and that policy’s potential impact could be “irreversible.”
+Eighth Circuit panel unanimously imposes preliminary injunction, ruling that states have standing and that the policy’s potential impact on state finances could be “irreversible.”

+Last week a federal district judge ruled the Biden administration’s student debt relief plan unconstitutional.
+On Monday the U.S. Court of Appeals for the Eighth Circuit dealt an additional, and potentially more potent, setback to borrowers and to the White House.

-A three-judge panel of the appeals court unanimously supported a preliminary injunction that would block the administration’s plan to offer debt relief to tens of millions of borrowers.
-The court had issued a temporary stay last month but ordered emergency arguments by the government and the six states (Arkansas, Iowa, Kansas, Missouri, Nebraska and South Carolin) that had sued to block the plan.
+The Eighth Circuit had issued a temporary stay last month but ordered emergency arguments by the government and the six states (Arkansas, Iowa, Kansas, Missouri, Nebraska and South Carolina) that had sued to block the plan, which the Biden administration announced in August.

+The plan would cancel up to $10,000 in debt for Americans earning less than $125,000 and up to $20,000 for those who received a Pell Grant for students from low-income backgrounds.
+The plan is expected to affect more than 40 million borrowers.

+The administration created the program citing the Higher Education Relief Opportunities for Students, or HEROES, Act of 2003.
+The White House said the Sept.
+11–era law gave Education Secretary Miguel Cardona the ability to relieve student debts for those affected by a national emergency—in this case the COVID-19 pandemic.

+Attorneys general for the states that sued in the Eighth Circuit challenged the administration’s statutory authority to create the program and argued that the plan would harm state agencies that earn fees for holding and collecting federal student loans, such as the Missouri Higher Education Loan Authority (MOHELA), and impair the states’ finances, because taxes won’t be collected on discharged loans.

+A lower court judge rejected the states’ lawsuit last month, saying the states did not have standing to challenge the policy.

-In overturning a ruling of a lower federal court, the appeals panel ruled both that the states had legal standing to challenge the debt-relief plan and that letting the administration’s policy take effect could be more detrimental than blocking it for some period of time.
+In overturning that ruling Monday, the appeals panel ruled both that the states had legal standing to challenge the debt-relief plan and that letting the administration’s policy take effect could be more detrimental than blocking it for some period of time.

 “Not only do the ‘merits of the appeal before this court involve substantial questions of law which remain to be resolved,’” the court ruled, “but the equities strongly favor an injunction considering the irreversible impact the secretary’s debt forgiveness action would have as compared to the lack of harm an injunction would presently impose.”